The United States Congress designated the Washington Islands Wilderness (map

 and is managed by the Fish and Wildlife Service.

-The Washington Islands National Wildlife Refuges (WINWR) were established by Theodore Roosevelt in 1907 and all were designated as Wilderness Areas in 1970, with the exception of Destruction Island.
+The Washington Islands National Wildlife Refuges were established by Theodore Roosevelt in 1907.
+They comprise 125-acre Flattery Rocks, 300-acre Quillayute Needles, and 60-acre Copalis, stretching off-shore from Cape Flattery all the way south to Copalis.
 More than 600 islands, rocks, and reefs comprise the refuges, and all but Destruction Island were designated as wilderness in 1970 and total approximately 452 acres of unsurveyed lands above the line of mean high water.
-The islands range in size from less than one acre to about 36 acres, and most drop abruptly into the sea.
-The three refuges combined in WINWR are 125-acre Flattery Rocks, 300-acre Quillayute Needles, and 60-acre Copalis, stretching off-shore from Cape Flattery all the way south to Copalis.
-These refuge islands provide nesting habitat for more than 70 percent of Washington's seabirds and support some of the largest seabird colonies in the continental United States.
+The islands range from less than 1 acre to about 36 acres, and most drop abruptly into the sea.
+They provide nesting habitat for more than 70 percent of Washington's seabirds and support some of the largest seabird colonies in the continental United States.
 Some of the highlighted species include common murre, tufted puffin, Brandt cormorant, and rhinoceros auklet.
 Marine mammals such as the charismatic sea otter, harbor seal, Steller sea lion, California seal lion, and northern elephant seal, are regularly seen hauling out onto the islands to rest, and they commonly and feed in waters surrounding the refuges.
 To prevent disturbance to extremely sensitive seabirds and marine mammals, Washington Islands Wilderness is closed to pulic entry year round and waters within 500 feet are designated as a voluntary closure to all watercraft.